s-sameer/pong-game/README.md

 # Pong Game
-Classic pong game created using python and the pygame library.
+Classic sinlge player pong game created using python and the pygame library.
 Enjoy!